 - Consolidating debt

 - Repaying mortgage and tax arrears

 - Having disposable cash on hand

 Second Mortgages Explained

 Put simply, second mortgages are loans against the equity in your home.
-Canadalend.com offers clients advice for solutions on second mortgages for debt consolidation, investing in a small business, and post-secondary education for your children, as well as the unexpected costs that come up from time to time.
+Canadalend.com offers clients advice for solutions on second mortgages in Ontario and the neighbouring areas for debt consolidation, investing in a small business, and post-secondary education for your children, as well as the unexpected costs that come up from time to time.

 Mortgages in Canada are claims on a property that the owner of the property gives to a lender for security on the money being borrowed.
 In fact, you do not go to a bank or lender to “get a mortgage,” you go there to “give a mortgage” in order to secure the money to buy a house.
 If you’re looking to buy a home in Toronto, Brampton, or Mississauga, think of a mortgage as a document you give to a lender in order to get money.